In Microsoft SQL Server we have the SQL Server Export Wizzard that enables us to export MS Excel files.

 - Then we have to map each single column.
 But even by doing so MS Excel sometimes really gets into big troubles interpreting a simple DateTime value.

-That's much too much headache for such a simple and recurring task - I have that SQL query X, put the result field in an Excel table.
+That's much too much headache for such a simple and recurring task - I have that SQL query X, put the result field in a useable Excel sheet.
 Period.

 No need to waste minutes after minutes any longer for that simple task thanks to SqlQuery2Excel!